hansetag/iceberg-catalog/README.md

 **T**he **I**ceberg **P**rotocol (**TIP**) based on REST has become the standard for catalogs in open Lakehouses.
 It natively enables multi-table commits, server-side deconflicting and much more.
 It is figuratively the (**TIP**) of the Iceberg.

-We have started this implementation because we were missing "OPENNESS" such as customizability, support for on-premise deployments and other features that are important for us in existing Iceberg Catalogs.
+We have started this implementation because we were missing OPENNESS such as customizability, support for on-premise deployments and other features that are important for us in existing Iceberg Catalogs.
 Please find following some of our focuses with this implementation:

 - **Customizable**: If you already manage Access to Tables in your company somewhere else or need the catalog to stream change events to a different system, you can do so by implementing a few methods.
 Please find more details in the [Customization Guide](CUSTOMIZING.md).
 - **Change Events**: Built-in support to emit change events (CloudEvents), which enables you to react to any change that happen to your tables.
 Changes can also be prohibited by external systems using our request / response handler.
 This can be used to prohibit changes to tables that would validate Data Contracts, Quality SLOs etc.